Magento plugin

 • discount values and percentages

-Products feed - Products and Variants catalogs.
+Products feed are products and variants catalogs.
 Both of these can be populated.
-Features near real-time item deletion via Catalog API.
+It features near real-time item deletion via Catalog API.
 Additional custom attributes can be added by code, but the default ones are:

 • identifiers for product_id, variant_id, SKUs